A transgender woman's journey on the migrant caravan

-To live openly as a transgender woman, she had to flee.
-In the migrant caravan, she realized she wasn't alone
+To live openly as a woman, she had to flee.
+But the road ahead holds no guarantees.

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.